Jesus did not arrive on the scene to patch up an old system. He is the bridegroom who turns water into wine and makes all things new.

-So why shouldn’t people expect the same from his followers as from these others: “Why do John’s disciples and those of the Pharisees fast while yours do not?” they ask in this Sunday’s gospel (Mk 2:18-22)?
+So why shouldn’t people expect the same from his followers as from these others: “Why do John’s disciples and those of the Pharisees fast while yours do not?” they ask (Mark 2:18-22).

 But Jesus hadn’t come to add a few refinements to Israel’s religious culture, to patch up the system.
 He’d come, rather, “to make all things new” (Rev 21:5).
 God had been courting the human race since the time of Abraham.
 Jesus was not just another messenger bringing flowers or chocolates.
 He himself was the bridegroom who had come in person to consummate the marriage.

 There is certainly some continuity between courtship and marriage, but anyone who has ever done it can vouch for this–that publicly pledging yourself to another forever is a radical step that begins something quite new.
-To establish such a new committed relationship, or in the words of St. Paul, a New Covenant (2 Cor 3:6), is exactly why Jesus had come–to espouse us to himself forever (Hos 2:21-22).
+To establish such a new, totally committed relationship, or in the words of St. Paul, a New Covenant (2 Cor 3:6), is exactly why Jesus had come – to espouse us to himself forever (Hos 2:21-22).